-6.3 Adding an Ordering Constraint
+6.3 Adding an order constraint

 If a ticket has been granted to a site but all nodes of that site should fail to host the boothd resource group for any reason, a "split-brain" situation among the geographically dispersed sites may occur.
 In that case, no boothd instance would be available to safely manage failover of the ticket to another site.
-To avoid a potential concurrency violation of the ticket (the ticket is granted to multiple sites simultaneously), add an ordering constraint:
+To avoid a potential concurrency violation of the ticket (the ticket is granted to multiple sites simultaneously), add an order constraint:

 - 1. On one of the nodes of cluster amsterdam, start a shell and log in as root or equivalent. - 2.
 Enter crm configure to switch to the interactive crm shell. - 3.
-Create an ordering constraint, for example:
+Create an order constraint, for example:

+'''

-crm(live)configure# order o-booth-before-rsc1 inf: g-booth rsc1
+crm(live)configure# order o-booth-before-rsc1 Mandatory: g-booth rsc1

+'''

-It defines that \underline{rscl} (which depends on $\underline{ticketA}$) can only be started after the $\underline{g-booth}$ resource group.
+It defines that $\underline{rsc1}$ (which depends on $\underline{\text{ticketA}}$ ) can only be started after the $\underline{g\text{-booth}}$ resource group.

-- 4. For any other resources that depend on a certain ticket, define further ordering constraints. - 5.
-Review your changes with show. - If everything is correct, submit your changes with commit and leave the crm live configuration with exit.
+- 4. For any other resources that depend on a certain ticket, define further order constraints. - 5.
+Review your changes with show. - 6.
+If everything is correct, submit your changes with commit and leave the crm live configuration with quit.